DreamerAkhilesh/my-repository-demo/README.md

 # my-repository-demo
 This is my first repository.
 <br>
-Author - Akhilesh Pratap Singh
+Author - Akhilesh Pratap Singh ,a student